 The repetition rate of this fs laser can be specified from 10 to 50 MHz with a polarization-maintaining (PM) output and excellent beam quality, with an M2 < 1.2.
 Excellent pulse-to-pulse stability (<1% rms) combined with a clean spectrum and clean pulses over a wide operating temperature range (17-32°C) provides superior results for both laser microscopy imaging and tissue ablation in biomedical applications.
 An RF synchronization output is provided as a trigger signal.

 For multiphoton spectroscopy applications, the Carmel offers ideal performance to optimally image tissue with less scatter and lowered risk of tissue damage.
-The compact size and fiber delivery simplifies implementation by eliminating costly redesign of delivery optics and by easily integrating within existing microscopes.
+The compact size and fiber delivery simplifies implementation by eliminating costly redesign of delivery optics and by easily integrating within existing microscopes for multiphoton imaging.

 Calmar’s operation is based upon the company’s proprietary passive mode-locking technology, which ensures reliable startup and stable long term performance.
 Carmel high power, fiber-based femtosecond lasers are easy to use, allowing you to focus on the job at hand, and not on the laser being used.

 |Central Wavelength (nm)||780||1550|

 |Average Power (W)||> 0.5||0.5 - 2.5|